Home

 Bethlehem, PA - Lehigh Valley

 It is always the dragon!
-There is a famous lore called the "Dragon's gate" that is used in Zen often.
-For those of you who are not familiar with the story I will offer a quick explanation.
-The lore takes place in rural China upon the Yellow River.
-In this story there are countless carp which spawn every year within the river.
-After swimming countless miles upstream, they gather at the deep pool of a waterfall.
-The crest of these falls is called the "Dragon's Gate".
-The carp give pause in the deep pool while building their fortitude for one last struggle to breach the waterfall.
+There is a famous lore called the "Dragon's Gate" that is used in Zen.
+For those of you who are not familiar with the story, I will offer a quick explanation.
+The lore takes place in rural China upon the Yellow River; this is a real location.
+In this story there are countless carp which spawn every year.
+After swimming countless miles upstream, they gather at a deep pool at the foot of a waterfall called the "Dragon's Gate".
+The carp give pause, while building their fortitude for one last struggle to summit the Dragons Gate.
 It is all or nothing!
-It is said that late at night, in the midst of the bright summer moon, the golden carp mount one last battle.
-Most will fail, even after weeks of struggle they will return to the valley waters.
-However, there are a few who are poised for the attempt, they begin to glow with a brilliant golden light.
-In a blinding flash, they travel up the falls will so much power, they breach the water's surface and sail into the heavens.
-They sail so high they garner the attention of the gods.
-The gods are so moved by the golden carp's perseverance; they strike him with a lightning bolt thus transforming him into a dragon!
-As the carp/dragon begins to descend, they are once again transformed back into a simple carp as they return to the slow waters of the valley.
-It is always the dragon!
-After 30 years of practice, I know now it is not the dragon, but the simple carp.
-The simple carp does not lose anything as he returns to the everyday.
-He carries within him now a mature and balanced strength and wisdom.
-He has no need to show his scale and fire but, don't be fooled, there is something extraordinary to this ordinary.
-It is the returning simple carp, not the dragon! ...
+It is said that late at night, in the midst of the bright summer moon, the carp unify, mounting for one last battle.
+Most will fail, even after weeks of struggle they will give up and swim back down to the mild valley waters.
+However, there are a few who remain poised for the final battle.
+These few build up so much energy that they begin to glow with a brilliant golden light.
+In a blinding flash, they travel up the falls with so much power that they breach the water's surface and sail into the heavens.
+They sail so high that they garner the attention of the gods.
+The gods are so moved by the golden carp's perseverance and unwavering faith that they strike the rare few with a lightning bolt, thus transforming them into dragons!
+As the radiant and powerful dragons begin their descent, they are once again transformed back into the bodies of an ordinary carp.
+It is always the powerful dragon that gets the awe!
+However, it is not the dragon who wields the true strength, it is the returning ordinary carp.
+Upon returning to the waters of the everyday, the carp are at peace with the changing currents that surround them.
+They look and act according to the necessity before them.
+They hide fang and fire and reflect the humble.
+Even so, there is something subtly apparent about them.
+I give you warning, take a second, third and fourth look!
+This ordinary fellow is quite extraordinary.
+It is the carp who harnesses and exudes true power, not the dragon! ...
 See MoreSee Less

 It is always the dra